rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 Instrumentation effects were minimised.
 Miniature sensors with short leads limited mass loading, and the PCB was suspended during hammer tests to approximate free free boundary conditions.
 The resulting frequency response functions did not show mass‑loading artefacts, indicating that the measured behaviour reflected the structure rather than the instrumentation @ci_pcb_modal_2020.

 Placement was also aligned with reliability.
 Solder‑joint fatigue correlates with relative displacement and local stress near components, so measuring in component‑dense regions that coincide with dominant bending and torsion shapes links dynamics to durability.
 Increasing board stiffness is known to shift modes and reduce relative displacement at the joints @doranga2022_pcb_stiffening.
 With these considerations, two miniature triaxial accelerometers and one triaxial accelerometer were installed at antinodes of the first bending mode that persist across both boundary conditions.
-The final positions are shown in @accelerometer_placement.

 #figure(
     box(stroke: 1pt+black)[